ruizhehou/ruizhehou/README.md

 **ruizhehou/ruizhehou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I'm currently working on distributed systems and backend engineering
+- 🔭 I’m Richard, a backend engineer focusing on distributed systems
-- 🌱 I'm exploring large-scale data processing and ML infrastructure
+- 🌱 Currently exploring large-scale data processing & ML infrastructure
-- 💬 Always happy to chat about Java, distributed systems, system design, or engineering in general
+- 💬 Always open to tech talks about distributed architecture, system design and backend engineering
-- 📫 How to reach me: through GitHub issues or discussions
+- 📫 Reach out to me (Richard) through GitHub issues or discussions

 ---

-*More coming soon.*
+*More updates on the way.*